ktap/ktap/doc/tutorial.md

     for (k, v in pairs(t)) { body }   # looping all elements of table

-# Built-in functions and librarys
+# Built-in functions and libraries

 ## Built-in functions